archibate/lualine-time/README.md

 ## Why??

-I always forgot time to attend course in collegue.
+I always forgot to attend course in collegue while happy programming at dormitory.
 So I made this plugin to always remind me the current time.

 ## Screenshot